By Terrence Curry

 THE STRIKE PRICE or EXERCISE PRICE

-In trading, options determine whether that contract is “in the money”, “at the money”, or “out of the money”.
-If the strike price of a call option is less than the current market price of the underlying security, the call is said to be in-the-money because the holder of this call has the right to buy the stock at a price which is less than the price he would have to pay to buy the stock in the stock market.
-If the strike price equals the current market price, the option is said to be at-the-money.
+In trading, options define if the contract is “in the money”, “at the money”, or “out of the money”.
+If the strike price of a call option is less than the current market price, the call is known as in-the-money.
+Why?
+Because the holder of such call has the right to buy the stock at a price which is lower than the price in the stock market.
+If the strike price matches the current market price, the option is called at-the-money.

-This is the amount by which an option, call or put, is in-the-money at any given moment.
-By definition, an at-the-money or out-of-the-money option has no intrinsic value; the time value is the total option premium.
-This does not mean that you can get these options at no cost.
+This is the sum by which an option, call or put, is in-the-money at any time.
+By definition, an at-the-money or out-of-the-money option has no intrinsic value.
+The time value is the entire option premium.
+This doesn’t signify that you can take certain options at no charge.

-The amount by which an option’s total premium exceeds intrinsic value is called the time value portion of the premium.
-It is the time value portion of an option’s premium that is affected by fluctuations in volatility, dividend amounts, interest rates, the motions in time.
+The value by which an option’s total premium exceeds intrinsic value is called the time value portion of the premium.
+It is influenced by fluctuations in volatility, dividend values, interest rates, the movements in time.

-There are various factors that give options value and affecting the premium at which they are traded.
+There are various circumstances that provide options value and altering the premium.